caastilho/SFML-FlockingSimulation/README.md

-# SFML-FlockingSimulation
+# Flock Simulation
-SFML/C++ Version of a flocking simulation.
+Algorithm that tries to simulate some groups of animals, such as a flock or a school.
+SFML / C++